 Over the years, not only have more programs been implemented in answer to public need, but enhancements and expansions have taken place and the impact on Chenango County communities has been substantial.
 Most recently, Broome County residents have been able to take advantage of program grants provided by Quaranta Housing Services (QHS).
 First time homebuyer and home repair grants for flood and non-flood households have been available for qualified households since 2006.

 Currently, QHS administers more than 15 grants and offers more than 19 programs to Chenango residents and 10 programs to Broome County residents.

-In August, 2003, QHS staff began the move into a new building at 43 Hale Street in Norwich.
+Now all located at 44 W. Main St., Norwich.
 The rehabbed facility was formally christened the Chenango Home Ownership & Housing Services Center in June, 2004.
 In March, 2005, the Center was renamed in honor of its director, Michael Quaranta, who spearheaded housing services for OFC, Inc., from 1996 until his death early in 2005.
 QHS houses 16 permanent office staff, and is headquarters for Weatherization field crews.